Ana Martinez de Luco

-Ana Martinez de Luco (b.
+Ana Martínez de Luco (b.
 1960–61) is a nun and founder of the recycling center Sure We Can.
-Sure We Can is New York City's only non-profit redemption center.
+Sure We Can is New York City's only nonprofit redemption center.

-Ana de Luco's goals include creating respectable jobs for the canners, who include immigrants, disabled, elderly, poor, and homeless people.
+Affiliated with Sisters for Christian Community, De Luco's stated her goal was creating respectable jobs for the canners, who include immigrants, disabled, elderly, poor, and homeless people.

 Early life

 De Luco was born in Basque Country.

-Life of service
+Career

 Ana de Luco became a nun at age 19.
 She leads workshops, teaching people about workers cooperatives.
 Her religious affiliation is with Sisters for Christian Community.

-Ana de Luco moved to New York City in 2004 and founded Sure We Can in 2007.
+De Luco moved to New York City in 2004 and embedded with the street homeless.
+She cofounded Sure We Can in 2007 when a redemption center closed.

-In 2016, Ana resigned from her lead management position at Sure We Can.
+In 2016, De Luco resigned from her lead management position at Sure We Can.